FireDiscordBot/docs/README.md

 Fire has the ability to detect certain scenarios and "block" these logs (i.e. not provide solutions/recommendations, the log can still be viewed)

-This was previously limited to certain servers (well, some of it was, as I forgot to add checks to other aspects when making this feature available for Premium users)
+This was previously limited to certain servers (well, some of it was, as I forgot to add checks to other aspects when making this feature available for Fire+ users)

 ![](./.gitbook/assets/mclogs-command.png)